 The sources and characteristics of data for each model component are detailed in the companion Model Build report.
-Most of the data discussed relates to model calibration (data such as climate, inflows, crop water usage, transmission losses) and are therefore the same for each scenario.
+Most of the data discussed relates to model calibration (data such as climate, inflows, water diversions, transmission losses) and are therefore the same for each scenario.
 The model components that may vary between scenarios are:

-- distribution of entitlements - the level of irrigation and river system infrastructure development in place - management rules at the relevant point in time.
+- distribution of entitlements - the level of irrigation infrastructure development in place - · crop planting decision assumptions - management rules at the relevant point in time.